bleedmaster/.../README.md

 ### Technical Notes on Deterministic Reproduction

-# Revolutionary Bleed Technology
+# Advanced Deterministic Bleed Technology

-The next generation of deterministic PDF prepress automation.
+## A new approach to PDF prepress automation

 PDF in.<br>
 PDF out.<br>